• Skip to Content

 The M.S. in Business Cybersecurity Management program seeks individuals from diverse academic backgrounds who have an interest and aptitude to be successful in the cybersecurity domain.
 This program prepares students to become cybersecurity professionals, as well as sharpen the skills of those who currently work in the cybersecurity industry so that they can adapt to growing changes in security technology.

-• GPA - To be competitive, an applicant would present a cumulative undergraduate GPA of 3.25
+3) up-to-date academic transcripts from all prior undergraduate and graduate institutions - a minimum of 2.75 is required; to be competitive, an applicant would present a cumulative undergraduate GPA of 3.25

 Major Code: 2140